open-education-hub/operating-systems/content/chapters/io/lab/content/file-handlers.md

 Think of this handler as an object by which the process can identify and refer to the file.

 Now take a look at the code examples in `support/simple-file-operations`.
-Each of them reads the contents of `file.txt`, modifies them and then reads the previously modified file again.
+Each of them reads the contents of `file.txt`, modifies them, and then reads the previously modified file again.
-Use `make` to compile the C code and `make java-file-operations` to compile the Java code.
+Use `make` to compile the C code, and `make java-file-operations` to compile the Java code.

 Now run the programs repeatedly in whatever order you wish: